 - Cigars, Cigarettes, or any related tobacco industry

-There has always been opposing views about FDI in some sensitive industries like defence, insurance, media, etc. Because of the integrity of our democracy and the safety of our nation are at stake.
+There have always been opposing views about FDI in some sensitive industries like defense, insurance, media, etc. Because of the integrity of our democracy and the safety of our nation are at stake.
 So, for many such industries, the FDI limits are there.
-For example, defence industry allows only 49% FDI.
+For example, the defense industry allows only 49% FDI.

 Foreign direct investment (FDI) in India is a major monetary source for economic development in India.
-Foreign companies invest directly in fast growing private Indian businesses to take benefits of cheaper wages and changing business environment of India.
+Foreign companies invest directly in fast-growing private Indian businesses to take benefit of cheaper wages and changing business environment of India.